 UKCA Mark (UK Conformity Assessment) is the new marking that will be required for fasteners placed on the market in Great Britain (England, Wales and Scotland).

-UKCA mark is not recognised in the EU marked and product placed there will still require CE Marking to be sold.
+UKCA mark is not recognised in the EU market and the product placed there will still require CE Marking to be sold.

-Product placed on the Northern Ireland marked will also require CE marking according to agreement of the Northern Ireland and European Union.
+The product placed on the Northern Ireland marked will also require CE marking according to the agreement of the Northern Ireland and European Union.

-Customers have to ensure that construction products covered by a harmonised standard or a European Technical Assessment (ETA) are purchased to these standards or ETA’s and that they are properly marked.
+Customers have to ensure that construction products covered by a harmonised standard or a European Technical Assessment (ETA) are purchased to these standards or ETA and that they are properly marked.

 Preload bolt assemblies must comply with BS EN 14399.

 Preload bolt assemblies – System HR needs to comply with BS EN 14399-3 for hexagon bolts , BS EN 14399-7 for countersunk bolts , HR Nuts to BS EN 14399-3 and Washers to Part 5 or Chamfered Washers to Part 6 , depending on usage.
 Additionally, when supplied with Direct Tension Indicators Washers (DTI) need to comply with Part 9 together with Nut Face Washers and Bolt Face washers .

 More information offered by Andrews Fasteners Preload bolt assemblies (HR) to BS EN 14399 can be found here .

 All UKCA & CE marked bolt assemblies need to be Assembly tested (BS EN 15048) or Suitability tested (BS EN 14399) and be supplied to the end customer with UKCA and/or CE label and Declaration of Performance ( DOP ) for CE and UK Declaration of Conformity for UKCA.